The framework that defines how a trader handles financial risks.

 - Credit risk – Can be reduced by trading through a trustworthy exchange so that borrowers and lenders (or buyers and sellers) don’t need to trust each other.

-- Operational risk – Investors can mitigate operational risks by diversifying their portfolio, preventing exposure to a single project or company.
+- Operational risk – Traders can mitigate operational risks by diversifying their portfolio, preventing exposure to a single project or company.
 They may also do some research to find companies that are less likely to experience operational malfunctions.

 - Systemic risk – Can also be reduced by portfolio diversification.
 But in this case, the diversification should involve projects with distinct proposals or companies from different industries.
 Preferably the ones that present a very low correlation.

-Before opening a trading position or allocating capital to a portfolio, traders and investors should consider creating a risk management strategy.
+Before opening a trading position or allocating capital to a portfolio, traders should consider creating a risk management strategy.
 Still, it’s important to keep in mind that financial risks can’t be completely avoided.

 Overall, risk management defines how to handle risks, but it’s certainly not only about mitigating risks.
 It also involves strategic thinking so that the unavoidable risks can be taken in the most efficient way possible.